 The way you set the table can set the tone for your Friendsgiving party.
 Whether you're going for a rustic fall look or something more elegant, your table setting should feel warm and inviting.

-Start with your place settings—mixing and matching Thanksgiving essentials like elegant dinnerware and stylish glassware is a simple way to add sophistication to your table.
+Start with your place settings—mixing and matching Thanksgiving essentials like elegant melamine dinnerware and stylish glassware is a simple way to add sophistication to your table.
 Consider adding personalized place cards to make your friends feel extra special.
 For more inspiration, browse our tableware collections to find the perfect setting for your Friendsgiving feast.

 It’s always a good idea to ask your guests about any dietary restrictions before planning the menu.
 Whether you’re accommodating vegetarians, gluten-free eaters, or those with specific allergies, offering a variety of options ensures everyone has something to enjoy.
 Use creative recipes or substitute ingredients to make dishes more inclusive without compromising flavor.